-18. George Charles BUCKLEY (Elizabeth (Eliza) Mary BUTLER , George James , 'unknown' ) was born on 4 Jul 1861 in 17 Brydges St., Covent Garden, London.
+19. George Charles BUCKLEY (Elizabeth (Eliza) Mary BUTLER , George James , 'unknown' ) was born on 4 Jul 1861 in 17 Brydges St., Covent Garden, London.
+He was christened on 21 Jul 1861 in St. Patrick's Church, Soho Square, Westminster, London.
 He died on 17 Aug 1932 in Woodend Hospital, Aberdeen.
-He was buried in Huntly Cemetery.
+He was buried on 19 Aug 1932 in Huntly Cemetery.

 They had the following children.

 + 31 M i William BUCKLEY/BROWN was born on 8 Dec 1886.
 He died in 1969.